TheRensselaerIDEA/ClinicalTrialEquity/README.md

 ## Visualization Tool

-You can run the example studies on [**RCT Equity Visualization Supplement 2020**](https://miao-qi-rpi-app.shinyapps.io/EquityBrowser/).
+You can run the example studies on [**RCT Representativeness Visualization Supplement 2021**](https://miao-qi-rpi-app.shinyapps.io/EquityBrowser/).

 The tool can
-1. Measure inequity in randomized clinical trials
+1. Measure representativeness of any subgroup of interest in randomized clinical trials
-2. Visualize inequity for subgroups
+2. Visualize misrepresentation/inequity for subgroups
-3. Compare inequities among studies
+3. Compare inequities within/among studies

 The R codes are available in the folder **Visualization Codes**.